 - The Director, State Security Service

-- A representative of the Federal Ministry of Justice, not below the rank of a Director
+- A representative of the Federal Ministry of Justice, not below the rank of a director

-- The Director – General National Intelligence Agency
+- The Director–General National Intelligence Agency

-- A representative each of the Ministries of Foreign Affairs and Health, not below the rank of Director; and
+- A representative of each of the Ministries of Foreign Affairs and Health, not below the rank of Director; and

-- Three other persons
+- Three other people